- 3.1. Encoded Text Areas

 3.2.4.
 Abbreviations and Printing Errors

-Abbreviations and printing errors are encoded and resolved within
+Abbreviations andprinting error are encoded and resolved within

-choice elements, those sub-elements being used for recording the expansion/resolution
+choice element, those sub-elements being used for recording the expansion/resolution of an abbreviated

-expan) token, or the correction of a token (
+expan) as well as the correction of a token (

 cert) regarding the resolved text.